 Since 2015, all G Adventures tours have adhered to an Animal Welfare Policy.
-This prohibits our travellers from interacting with animals in a way that causes direct or indirect harm — animals can’t be used as photo props, for instance, and wild animals cannot be held, touched or fed.
 We adopted these policies in order to ensure our trips are as sustainable as possible, while ensuring the well-being and comfort of the world’s animals.
 In 2016, Dr. Jane Goodall recognized and congratulated G Adventures on our our Animal Welfare policy and personally endorsed the Jane Goodall Collection by G Adventures, a curated program of 20 wildlife-focused tours.

 We hope our approach to animal welfare — and the opportunities our travellers have to learn about the importance of respecting wildlife and working animals alike — will allow us to help make the world a better place through travel, and inspire others to do the same.